alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### eg, etc and ie

-‘eg’ can sometimes be read aloud as ‘egg’ by screen reading software.
-Instead use 'for example', 'such as’, 'like' or ‘including’ - whichever works best in the specific context.
+'eg' can sometimes be read aloud as 'egg' by screen reading software.
+Instead use 'for example', 'such as', 'like' or 'including' - whichever works best in the specific context.

-‘etc’ can usually be avoided.
-Try using ‘for example’, ‘such as’, 'like' or ‘including’.
+'etc' can usually be avoided.
+Try using 'for example', 'such as', 'like' or 'including'.
 Never use etc at the end of a list starting with these words.

-‘ie’ - used to clarify a sentence - is not always well understood.
+'ie' - used to clarify a sentence - is not always well understood.
 Try (re)writing sentences to avoid the need to use it.
-If that is not possible, use an alternative such as ‘meaning’ or ‘that is’.
+If that is not possible, use an alternative such as 'meaning' or 'that is'.

 ### email